icerockdev/moko-mvvm/README.md

 Also required export of dependency to iOS framework.
 For example:
 ```
 kotlin {
-    // export correct artifact to use all classes of moko-resources directly from Swift
+    // export correct artifact to use all classes of library directly from Swift
     targets.withType(org.jetbrains.kotlin.gradle.plugin.mpp.KotlinNativeTarget::class.java).all {
         val arch = when (this.konanTarget) {
             org.jetbrains.kotlin.konan.target.KonanTarget.IOS_ARM64 -> "iosarm64"